celo-org/celo-proposals/CIPs/cip-granda_mento.md

 The contract has the following functions:

-1. **`function createExchangeProposal(address stableToken, uint256 sellAmount, bool sellCelo) external returns (uint256)`** - Called by an exchange proposer to propose an exchange.
+1. **`function createExchangeProposal(string calldata stableTokenRegistryId, uint256 sellAmount, bool sellCelo) external returns (uint256)`** - Called by an exchange proposer to propose an exchange.
    * Callable by anyone.
-   * If `sellCelo` is true, CELO is the asset being sold and `stableToken` is the asset being bought.
-If `sellCelo` is false, `stableToken` is the asset being sold and CELO is the asset being bought.
+   * If `sellCelo` is true, CELO is the asset being sold and the stable token is the asset being bought.
+If `sellCelo` is false, the stable token is the asset being sold and CELO is the asset being bought.
-   * Requires the amount of `stableToken` being bought/sold to be within the token-specific range `[stableTokenExchangeLimits[stableToken].minExchangeAmount, stableTokenExchangeLimits[stableToken].maxExchangeAmount]` that is set by Governance via `setStableTokenExchangeLimits` (described later).
+   * Requires the amount of the stable token being bought/sold to be within the token-specific range `[stableTokenExchangeLimits[stableToken].minExchangeAmount, stableTokenExchangeLimits[stableToken].maxExchangeAmount]` that is set by Governance via `setStableTokenExchangeLimits` (described later).
    * Deposits the full amount of the asset being sold into the contract.
    * Records:
      * The exchange as in the Proposed state.